jonBarcus/soiaf_character_manager/README.md

 - Allow house edit (_completed_)
 - Allow export of character sheet to Google Drive (_kinda working_)
 - Allow export of house sheet to Google Drive
-- Put lipstick on the pig (unlikely for Version 1.0)
+- Put lipstick on the pig (unlikely until Version 0.5.0)